Create your free profile

 Hinge bios: storytelling through prompts

-Hinge loves stories, so use prompts to show your personality.
+Hinge loves stories.
+Use prompts to show personality rather than just listing facts.
 Keep answers 1-2 sentences each.

-Why it works: Fun prompt, invites interaction, and Hinge (2024) says playful prompts get 35% more likes.
+Why it works: Fun prompt format, invites interaction, and playful prompts consistently outperform straightforward ones on Hinge.

-Why it works: Shows depth, invites a response, and ties to a value (humor).
+Why it works: Shows depth, invites a response, and ties to a value (humour).

-Why it works: Artsy, personal, and inclusive with a question to keep it going.
+Why it works: Artsy, personal, and inclusive with a question to keep things going.

 OkCupid bios: values and depth

-OkCupid’s for daters who want to go deeper.
-Aim for 100-150 words with values and passions.
+OkCupid is for daters who want to go deeper.
+Aim for 100-150 words with real values and passions.

-10. For the volunteer (F): “I’m a teacher who loves sci-fi novels and volunteering at animal shelters.
+"I'm a teacher who loves sci-fi novels and volunteering at animal shelters.
 Weekends are for hiking or bingeing Star Trek.
-Looking for someone to debate aliens with—any takers?”
+Looking for someone to debate aliens with — any takers?"

-Why it works: Shows values (volunteering), hobbies, and a fun call-to-action.
+Why it works: Shows values (volunteering), hobbies (specific ones), and a fun call-to-action.

-11. For the traveler (M): “I’ve backpacked 10 countries and counting.
+"I've backpacked 10 countries and counting.
 Love live music and spicy food.
-Seeking a partner for new adventures—what’s your next destination?”
+Seeking a partner for new adventures — what's your next destination?"

 Why it works: Highlights passion (travel), specific details, and invites a reply.

-12. For the bookworm (NB): “I live for cozy bookstores and deep chats about life.
-My perfect date’s a coffee shop and a good debate.
-What book changed your world?”
+"I live for cosy bookstores and deep chats about life.
+My perfect date's a coffee shop and a good debate.
+What book changed your world?"

-Why it works: Intellectual, inclusive, and sets up a date vibe.
+Why it works: Intellectual, inclusive, and sets up an actual date scenario.

 Grindr bios: bold and fun

-13. For the gym rat (M): “Gym by day, karaoke star by night.
-Let’s hit a drag show or belt out a duet—what’s your song?”
+"Gym by day, karaoke star by night.
+Let's hit a drag show or belt out a duet — what's your song?"

 Why it works: Bold, specific, and suggests a fun date.

-14. For the artist (NB): “Painter with a love for dive bars and bad puns.
-Got a favorite local spot to share?”
+"Painter with a love for dive bars and bad puns.
+Got a favourite local spot to share?"

 Why it works: Creative, inclusive, and invites a local connection.

-15. For the foodie (F): “I’m all about street food and late-night chats.
-Best taco spot in town—go!”
+"I'm all about street food and late-night chats.
+Best taco spot in town — go!"

-Why it works: Food focus and a question make it easy to respond.
+Why it works: Food focus and a quick-fire question make it easy to respond.

-- Quirk: “Won a pie-eating contest,” “Secretly great at trivia,” “Collect vinyl.”
+• Quirk: "Won a pie-eating contest," "Secretly great at trivia," "Collect vintage board games"

-- Call-to-action: “Tell me your go-to coffee order!”
-“What’s your favorite trail?”
-“Got a song I should hear?”
+• Call-to-action: "Tell me your go-to coffee order!"
+"What's your favourite trail?"
+"Got a song I should hear?"

-Example combo: “Coffee snob who’s obsessed with hiking.
+Example combo: "Coffee snob who's obsessed with hiking.
 Secretly great at trivia.
-Got a trail or fun fact to share?”
-See our How to Write a Dating Profile guide for more tips.
+Got a trail or fun fact to share?"
+See our how to write a dating profile guide for a full walkthrough.

 Profile pitfalls to dodge

-- Negative vibes: Skip “No drama” or “I hate liars.”
-Say “Looking for someone who loves a good laugh.”
+• Negative filters: Skip "No drama" or "I hate liars."
+Say "Looking for someone who loves a good laugh."

-- Oversharing: Don’t spill about exes or heavy stuff—save it for later.
+• Oversharing: Don't unload about exes or heavy stuff — save it for later.

-Your bio needs a photo that matches its vibe.
-A candid shot—like you laughing with friends or hiking—gets 48% more clicks than posed selfies (Pinterest, 2024).
-Avoid group shots where you’re hard to spot or sunglasses that hide your eyes.
-Check our Tips for Men or Tips for Women for more profile polish.
+Your bio needs a photo that matches its energy.
+A candid shot — you laughing with friends, hiking, cooking — tells more of a story than a posed selfie.
+Skip group shots where you're hard to spot and sunglasses that hide your face.
+See our guides for tips for men and tips for women for more profile advice.

 Can I copy these bios exactly?